 How did you teach your body anxiety?

-How I see it in my office most of the time it is coming from emotionally charged past experiences.
-Since you taught your body to stay in survival mode you are continuously looking for emergency situations.
+Most of the time, I see it in my office coming from emotionally charged past experiences.
+Since you taught your body to stay in survival mode, you continuously look for emergencies.
 This program is running unconsciously.
-Your mind and therefore your body doesn’t know the difference between real and imagined.
+Therefore, your mind and body don’t know the difference between real and imagined.
 By thought alone, you trigger your emergency response.
-You have programmed your unconscious mind and you are not able to stop it on demand consciously.
+You have programmed your unconscious mind, and you are not able to stop it on demand consciously.

 You must unlearn anxiety.
 If that would be that simple, you would have done it already, right?
-When your body is triggered and you are experiencing dizziness, your breathing became shallow, and your heart is racing everything seems out of control.
-Your flight or fight is turned on and now you are in survival mode.
+When your body is triggered, and you are experiencing dizziness, your breathing becomes shallow, and your heart is racing, everything seems out of control.
+Your flight or fight is turned on, and now you are in survival mode.
 Nobody understands how you are feeling.
 Your body is fearing for your life.

 First, you must develop self-conscious awareness.
 You must learn to be in the now as much as you can.
 Your intellect is there to help you with this process.
 Most of us are not in the present moment with our thoughts.
 We are either lingering in the past with all the “should-a could-a would-a’s” or in the future creating torments of horrible outcomes for ourselves or for our loved ones.

-When you become present in the moment your body switches into relaxation.
+When you become present in the moment, your body switches into relaxation.
 Hence the paper bag?
-It slows your breathing down and you become present because you watch your breath going in and out, inflating and deflating the bag.
-You start feeling safe and relaxed in the present moment and your body follows.
-Learn to meditate for controlling your emotional states.
+It slows your breathing down, and you become present because you watch your breath going in and out, inflating and deflating the bag.
+You start feeling safe and relaxed in the present moment, and your body follows.
+Learn to meditate to control your emotional states.

 To meditate literally means self-knowledge, to become familiar with the self.
-Most of you ‘trying’ to meditate to quiet the mind.
+Most of you are ‘trying’ to meditate to quiet the mind.
 You won’t be able to do that.
 Not just yet.
 Your mind is always working whether you want it or not.
-The purpose of meditation is to get familiar with what you are thinking about.
+Meditation aims to get familiar with what you are thinking about.

 Start with 5 minutes now

 It takes discipline to watch your thoughts daily for 5 minutes.
-The consequences are amazing though.
+The consequences are amazing, though.
 Learning to observe yourself and becoming aware of fear sneaking up on you means you are no longer the unconscious program anymore.
 You are the observer of your fear.
-As soon as you become aware of your fearful thoughts, you can consciously change them.
+You can consciously change your fearful thoughts as soon as you become aware.
 How?
 Just ask yourself the question: how do I want to feel instead?
 What do I want to happen instead?

 Anita Saldana is a complementary healthcare practitioner trained and certified as trainer in Time Line Therapy®, Neuro Linguistic Programming and Hypnosis.
 She was born in Hungary, lived in Germany, Malaysia.
 She currently lives and practices in Las Vegas, NV.